-Maryland court watchers, with Fiona Apple’s help, are fighting to keep virtual access beyond the pandemic
+Court watchers, with Fiona Apple’s help, are fighting to keep virtual access beyond the pandemic

 They are trying to shore up votes before Monday, known as “crossover day,” when legislation must pass out of at least one chamber to have a reasonable shot at becoming law.

-The Court Watch PG team has spent the past week putting their energy behind a final push — including deploying Apple, their most visible and vocal advocate, in a call-to-action video posted to social media Wednesday.
+The Court Watch PG team has spent the past week putting its energy behind a final push — including deploying Apple, its most visible and vocal advocate, in a call-to-action video posted to social media Wednesday.

 “Hello,” Apple says in the opening frame of the video, speaking in the soft marketing tone of an Instagram influencer.
 “I’ve come here today to tell you about my new makeup line.”